BB&T Speaker Series in Political Economy, Free Markets, and Free Societies

 Rule of law: an ideal we strive for as a society or government.

 The meaning of the term is as varied as the many political debates that have invoked it.
-The University of Houston Hobby Center for Public Policy’s “BB&T Speaker Series” hosts a panel of experts in the fields of law, civil liberties and philosophy to discuss “The Rule of Law: Current Status.”
+The University of Houston Hobby School of Public Affairs' “BB&T Speaker Series” hosts a panel of experts in the fields of law, civil liberties and philosophy to discuss “The Rule of Law: Current Status.”
 The event begins at 9:30 a.m., Tuesday, April 7 in the UH Student Center Theater.
 It is free and open to the public.